 Carol over the years has had a variety of interests, including raising and showing top quality miniature schnauzers (under the Skyline kennel name) and for the past 30 years has been involved in the equestrian world exhibiting hunters and jumpers competing under her Cross Creek Farms stable name.
 Currently she has taken up photography obsessively and promotes her work under the name of Carol Brooks Parker Photography.

-Rod Bradley, AVATAR’s captain, is a native of New Zealand.
+Rod Bradley, AVATAR’s captain, is a native of New Zealand and now a resident of the Philippines.
 He came aboard Raven in early 2003 when she still belonged to her previous owners, and remained with the boat when we acquired her in 2004.
 When we made the transition to power and launched AVATAR, Rod stayed with us and continues to mastermind our adventures.

 Most serious cruising couples run away from home to live on their vessel full-time.
 Mike and I, due to other obligations, have not been able to commit to that lifestyle.
 Instead we rely on Rod to reside aboard our boat, maintain it in peak condition, fix what breaks (always something!) and show us a good time when we do escape and have a few weeks for a new adventure.